sebastien-j/LV_groundhog/experiments/nmt/README.md

 ####Vocabulary filtering (optional)

-As large vocabulary NMT models take up much memory, which may be sometimes be an issue, especially if you want to cram many models on a GPU for fast decoding, you may filter the model according to the source side of the dev/test set.
+As large vocabulary NMT models take up much memory, which may sometimes be an issue, especially if you want to cram many models on a GPU for fast decoding, you may filter the model according to the source side of the dev/test set.

 For a given value of `K` and `Kp` (see the paper), run the following command once (not for each model).
 You may tune these values on the